 Suitable applications for structural plywood

-Some structural plywoods are also used for wall and roof bracing.
-If you want the best structural plywood board in terms of longevity and durability, get the A-Bond type as those can definitely withstand some serious beating from the different elements.
+If you want the best structural plywood in terms of longevity and durability, get the A-Bond type.
+These can withstand some serious beating from the harsh weather outdoors.

-If you are looking for something that can withstand a lot of moisture, there is a special type of structural plywood called Marine Grade Plywood.
-This type of board is so adept at taking in water that it can even withstand hours of continuous boiling without de-laminating.
-Marine Plywood is made with glues that are WBP which stands for weather and boil proof.
+If you are looking for something to withstand a great deal of moisture, you can use a special type of structural plywood called marine grade plywood.
+This type of board can endure really wet conditions (such as in a sauna or bath) and hours of continuous boiling without de-laminating.
+Marine plywood is made with glues that are “weather- and boil-proof” (WBP).

-Structural plywood can be both A and B-Bond type.
-The difference with the two is that A-Bond is still much more durable than its B counterpart.
-Plywood boards with B-Bond are still suitable for exterior door skins and concrete formwork where it has some protection from harsh weather elements.
+Structural plywood can be both A and B-Bond types.
+The difference between the two is that A-Bond is still much more durable than its B counterpart.
+Plywood boards with B-Bond are still suitable for exterior door skins and concrete formwork where it has some protection from the elements.

 Suitable applications for non-structural plywood

-Non-structural plywood is sometimes called interior plywood and is often used for aesthetic finishes inside the structure.
+Non-structural plywood or interior plywood is for aesthetic finishes.

-The C-Bond plywood board has a higher grade face and is your best option if you want it painted on.
-Applications of C-Bond type include ceilings, wall linings, furniture, and decorative applications.
-C-Bond type plywood boards have a higher tolerance to humidity and should be used instead of D-bond boards in high humidity areas.
+In this category, the C-Bond plywood board has the higher grade face.
+It makes the best option if you plan on applying paint.
+Applications of C-Bond type include ceilings, wall linings, furniture, and decorative elements.
+C-Bond type plywood boards have a relatively higher tolerance to humidity than D-Bond plywood.
+They can applied to high humidity areas within an internal space.